-In 2009, La Flèche, the Group's freight division, signed the ADEME Charter, a voluntary charter for the reduction of CO2 emissions by road carriers of goods.
+In 2009, La Flèche, the Group's freight division, signed the ADEME Charter, a voluntary charter for the reduction of CO_2 emissions by road carriers of goods.
 The charter was drawn up by the French Ministry of Ecology, Energy, Sustainable Development and Marine Affairs, and various professional organizations in collaboration with ADEME.
-By signing the charter, which was renewed in 2015, the Group has committed to achieving certain CO2 emission reduction targets.
+By signing the charter, which has been regularly renewed since 2009, the Group has committed to achieving certain CO_2 emission reduction targets.
 The Group aims to meet these targets by modernizing its vehicle fleet, monitoring its fuel consumption, training its drivers, improving load ratios and minimizing empty-load mileage.